RoscaS/awesome_students/cours/design_patterns/recap_cp1.md

 * Le Décorator et le Component ne sont pas identiques
   * Impossible de choisir un comportement en fonction de l'identité
 * Création de nombreux petits objets

+### Relations avec d'autres paternes

+* **Composite** and **Decorator** have similar structure diagrams since both rely on recursive composition to organize an open-ended number of objects.
+* A **Decorator** is like a **Composite** but only has one child component.
+There’s another significant difference: **Decorator** adds additional responsibilities to the wrapped object, while Composite just “sums up” its children’s results.
+* However, the patterns can also cooperate: you can use **Decorator** to extend the behavior of a specific object in the Composite tree.

 ## Command